Waffle iron: Varieties

 Traditional waffle irons are attached to tongs with wooden handles and held over an open flame, or set on a stove.
 Most modern waffle irons are self-contained tabletop household appliances using electric heating elements controlled by internal thermostats.
 Electric irons can come with either removable or non-removable plates.
 Professional waffle irons are usually made of uncoated cast iron, whereas domestic models, particularly cast aluminum ones, are often Teflon coated.
 Many have a light that goes off when the iron reaches a set temperature.

 Some waffle makers produce a very thin waffle, and can be used for making waffle cones or Pizzelle.
 While there is no set standard for waffle shapes or thicknesses, models that produce the most common shapes and thicknesses are often labeled as "traditional" or "classic".
 Models that make thicker and larger pocketed waffles are often labeled as "Belgian".
 In the US, the most common criteria for "Belgian waffles" are their thickness and pocket size, although they are also distinguished by using a base that typically includes yeasted batter and pearl sugar.

-Stroopwafels are thin, round waffle cookie made from two layers of sweet baked dough held together by caramel filling.
+Stroopwafels are thin, round waffle cookies made from two layers of sweet baked dough held together by caramel filling.
 They are a well-known Dutch treat, popular throughout the Netherlands and the former Dutch Empire, and exported abroad.